Skip to content

 Although the chosen model of one central platform “KSeF” (two if you count the legacy “PEF” B2G platform) and one standard format “FA(3)” makes the implementation of e-invoicing relatively straightforward for Polish companies, the language barrier can prove a challenge for multinational companies and for service providers wishing to offer e-invoicing services in Poland.

-The shifting implementation timeline has added pressure for affected companies, but the 2026 deadline now appears definitive.
+The shifting implementation timeline has added pressure for affected companies, but the 2026 deadline is now reached.
 In the meantime, the KSeF platform has undergone multiple improvements following extensive public consultations, which proved highly valuable.

 However, the fact that the FA(3) format does not fully comply with the European Norm 16931, and similarly that the Centralized Exchange model that will be implemented does not comply with the ViDA directive, raises questions.
 These choices may lead to future work and burden for companies in order to remain compliant with the European Directives on e-invoicing.